Can a PDF Have a Virus? How to Check PDF Files Safely

 2. Check the full file name.
 Enable file extensions in Windows and make sure the file really ends in .pdf, not .pdf.exe.

 3. Scan the file.
-Use your installed security tool or the Gridinsoft Online Virus Scanner before opening a suspicious document.
+Use your installed security tool or the Gridinsoft Online Virus Scanner before opening a suspicious non-confidential document.
+If an old PDF contains private contracts, payroll, medical, insurance, financial, or tax data, scan locally instead of uploading it to any public scanner.

 4. Open only in a protected reader.
 Use a current browser PDF viewer or Adobe Reader/Acrobat with Protected View and Enhanced Security enabled.